frankengreene/kissimmeegeek/README.md

 - fmk feature (geek fmk 1 2 3)
 - friday posting (to be tested)
 - help feature (geek help)
+- insult feature
+- can answer yes and no questions

 future updates:
 - easter eggs